-Basic heating and cooling management are just the start of potential 5G use cases capabilities.
+Basic heating and cooling management is just the start.
 Modern maintenance crews can use 5G-enabled drones to conduct remote surveys of a range of structures.
-For example, one WWT partner is using 5G drone technology to locate flaws that need fixing in railroad tracks, preventing potentially disastrous derails.
-This offers a fast, cost-effective alternative to dispatching onsite crews.
+For example, one WWT partner is using 5G drone technology to locate flaws that need fixing in railroad tracks, preventing potentially disastrous derails -- a fast, cost-effective alternative to dispatching onsite crews.

 Smart and autonomous vehicles

-A significant part of the challenge is the hundreds of terabytes of data that each autonomous vehicle will generate every day.
-This is a prodigious volume of information that will need to be retrieved, processed, summarized and stored in real-time.
-Therefore, the data-crunching process needs to occur at the edge rather than the cloud or a data center.
+A big part of the challenge is each autonomous vehicle will generate hundreds of terabytes of data every day -- a prodigious volume of information to retrieve, process, summarize and store.
+It's essential this data crunching happen at the edge versus pushing it to the cloud or a data center.
 Pilot programs are happening now as we advance toward a future of safe, autonomous transport.
-At the same time, the world will be transitioning from fossil fuels to electric cars, which will require continuous connectivity and electrical charging infrastructure along highways.
+At the same time, the world will be transitioning from fossil fuels to electric cars.
+This will require continuous connectivity and an electrical charging infrastructure along the highways.

 A world of 5G possibilities at the edge

 The edge is enabling the age of 5G and this marriage of compute and communications will soon impact all our lives in scarcely imagined ways.